EthanGriesman/CommHEAT_Data_Comparison/README.md

   - Averaged archetype plots combining multiple models
 - Batch processing significantly reduces file I/O overhead

-NOTE: The section below within config.py is a configgurable list of either heat or baseline events.
+NOTE: The section below within config.py handles heat events and baseline periods.
+To avoid errors with how the script loads in raw excel data, new heat events and baseline periods are to be added in the following format: H1, H2, H3, ...+HN, B1, B2, B3, ...+BN where H indicates each heat event with a start and end date, and B indicates each baseline period with a start and end date.
+The full set of heat events should precede all baseline events.

 ```python
 class HeatEvents: